-Wayne Couzens kidnapped Sarah Everard in ‘fake Covid arrest’ with handcuffs
+Wayne Couzens kidnapped Sarah Everard using handcuffs and ‘fake Covid arrest’

 Metropolitan Police officer to be sentenced after raping and murdering 33-year-old before burning body in woods